passw0rd/cli/README.md

 to update user's `passw0rd record`:
 - get [your `update_token` using passw0rd CLI](https://github.com/passw0rd/cli/tree/nau11713-patch-1#get-an-update_token)
 - then use the `update token` function to create a new password_record for your users (you don't need to ask your users to create a new password because the original password is not changing, just the protected record of it in the passw0rd system).
-- then update the `record` with the following comand:
+- then update the `record` with the following command:
 ```bash
 ./passw0rd --config passw0rd.yaml demo update user_passw0rd_record update_token
 ```